-- 5.64.
-The NDP encourages the use of sustainable transport methods in order to reduce the number of vehicles using the road network, promote healthier lifestyles, and improve air quality in the Parish.
-Policy MD2 also seeks to reduce the reliance on private vehicles.
-This in turn would reduce the need for additional vehicles on residents' properties. - 5.65.
-New developments will be expected to include means for sustainable transport, such as cycleways and footpaths in order to encourage these travel modes and thus contribute to the Plan's sustainability objectives.
+- 5.51.
+The NDP encourages the use of sustainable transport and seeks to reduce the reliance on private vehicles.
+This in turn would reduce the need for additional vehicles on residents' properties. - 5.52.
+New developments will be expected to include means for sustainable transport, such as cycleways and footpaths in order to encourage these travel modes and thus contribute to the plan's sustainability objectives.